OpenM-Project/mcdoc.github.io/docs/learn.md

 ## Cracking/Patching

 ::: tip REQUIREMENTS
-- You might need to know about [Assembly](https://www.tutorialspoint.com/assembly_programming/) before reading this, or your brain might explode.
+- Knowing the basics of  [Assembly](https://www.tutorialspoint.com/assembly_programming/) is recommended before reading the rest of this page.
 - Disassembler - [Interactive Dissassebler](https://en.wikipedia.org/wiki/Interactive_Disassembler).

-[REDACTED1] is a developer and [REDACTED2] is his project.
-I refer them like this since they requested me to remove all the reference of these names.
 :::

 We crack Minecraft by modifying the returned value of the IsTrial boolean property.
 This is done by editing the related function at assembly level to make it replace the isTrial value with false(`0`) whenever Minecraft tries to access the property.